kalanicabralomana/Fastpages/_posts/2022-12-08-day_6teaching.md

 <div class="output_subarea output_stream output_stdout output_text">
 <pre>Come back again!
-Total Number of Words:  3
+Total Number of Words:  2
-Word: Pristine
-	 Definition: Pure, clean

-Word: Expiation
+Word: Osmosis
-	 Definition: Atonement
+	 Definition: process of molecules transferring through the memebrane of a cell

-Word: algorithm
+Word: derivative
-	 Definition: set of instructions to follow to complete a task
+	 Definition: the rate of change of a function with respect to a variable

 </pre>
 </div>